 Shoppers won’t be shocked to know Amazon’s Kindle eBook reader and Apple’s iPad tablet computer are still among the most popular tech gifts again this year, but they might be surprised that there are gadgets for every member of the family, young and old, and in a variety of price ranges.

-In today’s always-online, electronic world, gadgets make for extremely popular gifts, but it can be hard to pick them out when they’re always changing, improving and being replaced with the newest model.
+In today’s always-online, electronic world, gadgets make for extremely popular gifts, but it can be hard to pick them out of electronic components list when they’re always changing, improving and being replaced with the newest model.
 But shoppers should feel confident gifting any of these great gadgets this holiday.

 JoeShopping’s 10 Greatest Gadget Gifts of 2010:

 It may look like a Bluetooth headset, but this little earpiece is actually a video recorder!
 Instead of holding it with your hand, the Looxcie hooks onto your ear and records everything that you’re looking at.